GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 Building EDP starts with the construction of the infrastructure where the platform will be sitting.
 That's what this document is all about.
 It details the process of deploying EDP's foundation.

-> Before proceding with the steps described here, please, make sure to read through the [pre-requisites documentation](../docs/edp-prerequisites.md).
+> Before proceding with the steps described here, please, make sure to read through and comply with what is described in the [**pre-requisites documentation**](../docs/edp-prerequisites.md).

 ### Roles